 From its first issue through August 1938, the Greenbelt Cooperator consisted of 12 or more pages mimeographed onto 8.5 x 11" paper.
 The staff very much wanted their product to look like a newspaper, thus a newsprint issue was trialed in September 1938 (see editorial, page 2).
 With the next issue (misdated September 21 on page 1) the staff switched to a less expensive offset process, first in a magazine-style format and later sheets.

 Starting with the August 22, 1941 issue, the Prince George's Post began printing the Cooperator on newsprint.
 A young Herbert Allen, pressman for the Post, began a lifelong career of printing the Cooperator and then the News Review, opening his own shop in Hyattsville after WWII.
 Since then, the paper has been printed on tabloid-size newsprint, with 5 columns on a page.
-Allen Printing closed its doors permanently within a year of the departure of their main customer, the News Review.

-Since 2002, the paper has been 'born digital', with News Review staff preparing copy in Word and layout done, first by a contractor using Pagemaker and since June 2015 by an in-house layout team using InDesign.
+Since 2002, the paper has been 'born digital', with News Review staff preparing copy in Word and layout done first by a contractor using Pagemaker and since June 2015 by an in-house layout team using InDesign.

 In July 1966 local real estate developer Charles Bresler filed a $2,000,000 libel suit against the News Review.
 The suit’s main charge was that the paper had published defamatory remarks about Bresler made by citizens at public sessions of the Greenbelt City Council.
 The remarks were directed to a proposal of Bresler’s that sought city support for rezoning (for apartments) the forested land that now comprises the city’s Forest Preserve.